 Honda’s sales target for the new Shuttle in Japan in 3,000 units per month.

 Product information applies to models sold in Japan.
 Features, specifications and prices are subject to change without notice.

-News source and photos courtesy Honda Motor Co., Ltd.
+News source and photos courtesy of Honda Motor Co., Ltd.

 Story (commentary) © 2015 CarNichiWa.com